How many classes are there in a semester?

 How can I preview a class with my child?

-to arrange a time to join one of our regularly scheduled classes.
+Please contact us in order to arrange a time to join one of our regularly scheduled classes.
 This visit must be scheduled - spontaneous drop-ins are not permitted.

 Can I bring adult visitors?